Skip to main content

 Metabolic health is the foundation upon which this entire structure rests.
 Your metabolism encompasses all the chemical reactions that keep your body alive and functioning.
 Key aspects include how you regulate blood sugar, how your body transports fats in the bloodstream, and the level of systemic inflammation.

 When these metabolic processes are functioning optimally, your hormonal signaling is more likely to be balanced and effective.
-Conversely, issues like or chronic inflammation can interfere with hormonal pathways, creating a cycle of dysfunction that manifests as tangible symptoms.
+Conversely, issues like insulin resistance or chronic inflammation can interfere with hormonal pathways, creating a cycle of dysfunction that manifests as tangible symptoms.

 A metabolic biomarker is a measurable substance in the body that reflects the state of one’s metabolic health.